sal55/langs/MLang/Downloads.md

 All the software here is written in my M language.

 Only `mm.exe` is provided as a pre-built binary for Windows.
-Other versions need to be build from source: either actual M sources (the .ma files) or from a C rendering (the .c files), whatever is provided.
+Other versions need to be built from source: either actual M sources (the .ma files) or from a C rendering (the .c files), whatever is provided.
+(Note that github is primarily for source code, hence binaries are kept to a minimum.)

 If `mm.exe` can't be used (AV issues or not trusted), then try building from `mm.c`.